"Is using tongue twisters for pronunciation an effective strategy?"

 Bought a bit of better butter.

 This famous tongue twister is loaded with potential teaching opportunities.
-Not only is the obvious "b" sound used here (which can be used to emphasize the minimal pairs b/p), but tons of vowels sounds are used, as well.
+Not only is the obvious "b" sound used here (which can be used to emphasize the minimal pair b/p), but tons of vowel sounds are used, as well.

 So if you're looking for new (and fun) ways to teach ESOL students pronunciation, consider using popular tongue twisters.